-A premature ventricular beat (PVB) is an extra heartbeat caused by abnormal electrical activity.
-It starts in the ventricles (the lower chambers of the heart) before a normal heartbeat occurs.
-PVB interferes with the heart’s normal rhythm and causes a pause before the next heartbeat.
+A premature ventricular beat (PVB) is an extra heartbeat.
+It starts in the lower heart chambers before a normal heartbeat.
+A PVB interrupts the heart’s normal rhythm.
+It causes a pause before the next heartbeat.

-PVBs are common, especially among the elderly.
-They can occur in people who are healthy, in which case they are harmless.
-However, when they occur after a heart attack or heart surgery, they can lead to dangerous heart rhythms.
+PVBs are common.
+In healthy people they are harmless.
+However, after a heart attack or heart surgery, PVBs can lead to harmful heart rhythms.

 Copyright © Nucleus Medical Media, Inc.

 PVBs happen when normal heart signals are disrupted.
 It is not always clear why this happens.
 Certain health conditions and drugs can cause PVBs.